 Truly an encounter of a lifetime.
-Imagine descending into the depths and suddenly being enveloped by the presence of oceanic mantas.
-These gentle giants, with their enormous wingspans and elegant movements, create an awe-inspiring spectacle.
+These gentle giants, with their enormous wingspans (5 meters or 15ft) and elegant movements, create an awe-inspiring spectacle.
 The Catalinas Islands provide an ideal habitat for these majestic creatures.
 Diving alongside oceanic mantas is an experience that will forever be etched in your memory.
 When planning your trip to Costa Rica your need to keep in mind that the Manta season generally runs from November to April.
 Of course these ocean encounters can not be guaranteed as the Mantas come and go as they please.
 But our experienced captains and instructors at Rich Coast Diving do know all the good dive spots where they are likely to be found.

 Fascinating Facts about Oceanic Mantas